 - Credit Memo creation

 - Customer management

 - Catalog price rules

 - Shopping cart price rules

-The Magento 1 to Magento 2 migration cost might be high, but it deserves.
+The Magento 1 to Magento 2 migration cost might be high, but it deserves it.
 Depending on the complexity of your expected website that the price might be higher or less.
-For example, in terms of Magento theme migration, in particular, you have to spend just $100-200 for a ready-made theme or up to $1,000-$2,000 for getting a unique design or cloning the old site.
-Besides, the more extensions you want to migrate, the more amount of money you have to pay.
+For example, in Magento theme migration, you have to spend just $100-200 for a ready-made theme or up to $1,000-$2,000 for getting a unique design or cloning the old site.
+Besides, the more extensions you want to migrate, the more money you have to pay.

-In case that you don’t migrate Magento 1 to Magento 2 yourself but using the Magento migration service from an agency, the cost of your project will also depend significantly on the Magento developer hourly rate.
+In case that you don’t migrate Magento 1 to Magento 2 yourself but use the Magento 2 migration service from an agency, the cost of your project will also depend significantly on the Magento developer’s hourly rate.
 For instance, while a Magento development company in the USA will charge you $75-150 per working hour, you have to pay just a half or even less ($20-50 per working hour) for an offshore Magento development agency.
-This huge price gap is simply due to the considerable difference between the labour costs of regions.
+This huge price gap is simply due to the considerable difference between the labor costs of regions.

-With more than 8-year experience in Magento development, we are able to deliver a smooth and high-quality migration process at a very reasonable price.
+With more than 9-year experience in Magento development, we can deliver a smooth and high-quality migration process at a very reasonable price.
 Contact us now to get a FREE and FAST quotation and consultation for your Magento 2 migration project!